ODOT Funding Opportunities

 Please watch the Safe Routes to School Grant Solicitation Webinar.

-If you applied for part 1 of the Competitive Construction Grant, click here to apply for part 2 starting on May 6-July 31.
+If you applied for the 2024-2025 Competitive Construction Grant, click here.

 Ongoing solicitations